danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 The corresponding parameter in the supertype 'WidgetVisitor' is named 'data'.
 This may cause problems when calling this function with named arguments.
 ```

-And indeed, if the names of a parameter in a supertype and subtype differ, it becomes difficult to pass the parameter in the named form.
-Using the named from the supertype will only be possible when the value is currently in the type of supertype, and same with subtype:
+Indeed, if the names of a parameter in a supertype and subtype differ, it becomes difficult to pass the parameter in the named form.
+Using the name from the supertype will only be possible when the value is currently in the type of supertype, and the same with the subtype:

 ```kotlin
 val a: WidgetVisitor<Unit, Context> = WidgetVisitorImpl(Context())